2011 Hackleburg–Phil Campbell tornado: Fatalities and damage

+"Phil Campbell" meetup

 In response to the damage in Phil Campbell, one of the hardest hit communities, writer Phil Campbell organized a fundraising and relief effort composed of 20 people with the name Phil Campbell or variations thereof.
-These Phil Campbells traveled to the community from places as far away as Australia to aid in the cleanup effort.
+They traveled to the community from places as far away as Australia to aid in the cleanup effort.
 Many of these people had planned to attend a convention in June, 2011 to commemorate the 100th anniversary of the city's incorporation.